Work with us

 Chorus Culture Survey

-In June 2017, six months after the merger, we conducted a culture pulse check survey to understand how staff and volunteers were feeling about the newly formed organisation.
+Every six months after the merger, we conduct a culture pulse check survey to understand how staff and volunteers are feeling about the newly formed organisation.

-Dan and Ash talk about what the future holds for developing the culture of our newly formed organisation.
+Head of Brand & People, Louise talks to Sasha from Veraison about what the future holds for developing the culture of Chorus.